rickymoorhouse/track-school-guidance/guidance-for-schools-colleges-and-local-authorities-on-maintaining-educational-provision.md

 -   Ministry of Defence civilians
--   contractor and armed forces personnel (those critical to the delivery of key defence and national security outputs and essential to the response to the coronavirus (COVID-19) outbreak and EU transition)
+-   contractor and armed forces personnel (those critical to the delivery of key defence and national security outputs and essential to the response to the COVID-19 pandemic)
 -   fire and rescue service employees (including support staff)
 -   National Crime Agency staff
 -   those maintaining border security, prison and probation staff and other national security roles, including those overseas

-### Transport and border
+### Transport

-This includes those who will keep the air, water, road and rail passenger and freight transport modes operating during the coronavirus (COVID-19) response and EU transition, including those working on transport systems through which supply chains pass and those constructing or supporting the operation of critical transport and border infrastructure through which supply chains pass.
+This includes those who will keep the air, water, road and rail passenger and freight transport modes operating during the COVID-19 response, including those working on transport systems through which supply chains pass.

 ### Utilities, communication and financial services